jpt1729/Alarm-Clock/JOURNAL.md

 Some stuff I added are beepers to help me actually wake up they are placed on the snooze button (Not sure if you can see them but they are there)
 After this, I have only the hard part which is just making the code!

+**Total time spent: 4hrs**

+# July 1st

+I've just started finishing up my 3d modeling and stuff and now I am going to work on the firmware.

+I am going to use circuit python just because I have the most experience with that

+Some goals for today
+- build out a beeper function
+- properly display time
+- schedule alarms properly
+- maybe google calendar integration?? (this is kinda gunna be hard)